Zbargstadt/Active-Directory-Domain-Project/docs/02-active-directory-setup.md

    * Verify with *"ipconfig /renew"*

 ## 2.5: Verification Screenshots
-The section houses some screenshots showcasing that my domain, DNS, & DHCP setups were a success
+This section houses some screenshots showcasing that my domain, DNS, & DHCP setups were a success
 <p align="left">
    <b>CLIENT01 Joins Domain</b>
    <br>